dekuNukem/duckyPad-Pro/doc/duckyscript_info.md

 You can use **`RETURN`** to exit a function early.

-Arguments and return values are NOT supported, use global variables instead.
+Arguments and return values are NOT supported, use variables instead (they are global scope).

 ```
 FUNCTION print_info()